HEIGE-PCloud/Notion-Hugo/README.md

 <img width="816" alt="image" src="https://user-images.githubusercontent.com/52968553/188298208-23d96254-f8a7-4571-8863-0d920bb82143.png">

-Navigate to the GitHub repo you just created, click on the Settings -> Secrets -> Actions.
+Navigate to the GitHub repo you just created, click on Settings -> Secrets -> Actions.

 Click the "New Repository Secret" button on the top right.